AvolitesLtd/TitanManual/docs/patching/patching-new-fixtures-or-dimmers.md

 ![DMX Line](/docs/images/DMX-Line.png)

-3. To patch a single dimmer, press a Fixture touch button, a Macro/Executor button or the **Select** button of a fader handle.
+3. To patch a single dimmer, press a Fixture touch button, a Macro/Executor button or the <strong>Select</strong> button of a fader handle.
 To patch a sequence of dimmers each to its own button, press <Keys.SoftKey>Quantity</Keys.SoftKey>
 and set the number of dimmers then press the first select button.
 Alternatively, run your finger or draw a selection box round the touch